 The goods and services tax system’s effectiveness rests on the production of invoices.
-To keep the taxes balanced, an invoice submitted by your business has to match the purchase transaction of another business.
+To keep the taxes balanced, taxable supplies made by your business must match with the taxable purchases made by the buyer of your supplies.
 Transactions for products or services offered by a business are associated with an invoice under the GST law.
 Return filing and GST benefits are entirely based on the accuracy of invoices presented by your small business.

 The government included invoice matching as part of the initial GST rollout.
 This was done to ensure a high level of integration between the buyer and the seller.
 Invoice matching helps smooth flow of information and accuracy in the validation of transactions.
 Tax compliance is its primary rationale.
 It is also applicable to the processing of input tax credit claims from the buyer.

 Manner of Issuing Invoice

 All businesses registered under the GST act are required to create invoices for every transaction.
 Mandates related to invoicing differ depending on your business offering.

 - If your business deals in products, two copies of the invoice are required when you move goods.

 - If you offer a value-based service to your customers, three copies of the invoice are required.
 These invoices must be issued within 30 days after delivering the service.